 For 17 years, the Amarillo Civic Center has been selected by the Working Ranch Cowboys Association for its World Championship Ranch Rodeo.
 The four-day event occupies the entire civic center and racks up at least 5,000 attendees each day, as well as the company of competing ranch teams from several surrounding states, says Mandy Morton, the association's manager.

 "Amarillo and the people of Amarillo have that hometown appeal, even if you are from out of town," Morton says.
 "From suit jackets to boots and jeans, from meeting halls to cattle calls, Amarillo is a great place to be."

 Like other meeting planners, Morton has been especially impressed with the civic center's newest addition: the Globe-News Center for the Performing Arts.
 This 1,300-seat stunner offers nearly perfect acoustics and is home to the Amarillo Opera, Amarillo Symphony and Lone Star Ballet.
 It's also the perfect destination for a special event.

 Coleen Robbins, CMP, director of meeting and event planning for the Baptist General Convention of Texas, recently orchestrated the organization's statewide annual meeting at the Amarillo Civic Center.
-The 2,000-attendee event went off without a hitch, and Robbins credits the Amarillo Convention and Visitor Council and the civic center's staff with the success.
+The 2,000-attendee event went off without a hitch, and Robbins credits the Amarillo Convention and Visitors Bureau and the civic center's staff with the success.
 "They made the event their event, and took responsibility to make sure everything fell into place," she says.
 "Nothing was impossible."